 As per the principles of Thermodynamics, the flow of heat generally occurs from a high-temperature region to a low-temperature region.
 Thus, coldness is a myth which is just an absence of heat.
 The kinetic energy due to the higher temperature will contribute to a small expansion of volume.
 This is called thermal expansion which is the basic working principle of thermometers.

 Rising Temperature and its Effects

-- Rise in sea level and increased risk of coastal flooding
+- The rise in sea level and increased risk of coastal flooding

 - Longer wildfire season

 These impacts will continue to intensify and grow over time unless we take immediate action to reduce global warming.